-The study was completed successfully.
-Overall, in Part 1, EDP-514 demonstrated a favorable safety profile in healthy subjects for up to 14 days and was well tolerated with all treatment emergent adverse events being mild in intensity and with no discontinuations due to adverse events.
-Further, there were no significant individual laboratory data findings or pattern of abnormalities and EDP-514's pharmacokinetic profile demonstrated good blood levels that support once-daily dosing.
-Based on these results, Part 2 of the study evaluated EDP-514 in NUC-suppressed patients.
-At Day 28, mean HBV RNA change of -0.81, -1.12, 0.10, and -0.19 log U/mL were observed in the 200 mg, 400 mg, 800 mg and placebo groups, respectively.
-EDP-514 led to a maximum HBV RNA reduction of 2.3 log in HBeAg-negative and 2.8 log in HBeAg-positive subjects in EDP-514 arms compared to 1.2 log in placebo.
+- In the first study, which evaluated EDP-514 in NUC-suppressed chronic HBV patients, EDP-514 led to a maximum HBV RNA reduction of 2.3 log in HBeAg-negative and 2.8 log in HBeAg-positive subjects in the EDP-514 arms compared to 1.2 log in placebo.
 For the EDP-514 800 mg subjects, five of six subjects had either non-detectable or very low levels of HBV RNA at baseline; consequently, the effect of EDP-514 on HBV RNA could not be assessed in these subjects.
-As expected in this NUC-suppressed patient population, there were no discernible changes in HBV DNA, and also, no changes in viral proteins (HBeAg, HBcrAg, and HBsAg).
 There were no instances of virologic failure.
 Overall, EDP-514 was generally safe and well-tolerated at 200, 400 and 800 mg doses for 28 days in NUC-suppressed chronic HBV patients.
 EDP-514 was rapidly absorbed and its exposure increased with increasing multiple doses.
-EDP-514 exhibited PK suitable for once daily oral dosing, with Ctrough concentrations reaching up to approximately 21-fold above the protein-adjusted EC50.

-In addition, we conducted a separate Phase 1b study in patients with chronic HBV infection who were not previously on HBV therapy and had high levels of virus in their blood, whom we refer to as viremic HBV patients.
-Results demonstrated that EDP-514 was safe and well-tolerated through 28 days of treatment, displayed pharmacokinetics supportive of once-daily dosing, with Ctrough concentrations reaching up to approximately 20-fold above the protein-adjusted EC50.
-Mean HBV DNA reductions of 2.9, 3.3, and 3.5 logs were observed at 28 days for the 200 mg, 400 mg, and 800 mg cohorts, respectively, compared to 0.2 log in placebo.
-Mean HBV RNA reduction in the three viremic treatment cohorts was at least 2 logs compared to a 0.02 log reduction in the placebo group.
-As expected, there were no discernible changes in viral proteins (HBeAg, HBcrAg, and HBsAg).
+EDP-514 exhibited PK suitable for once daily oral dosing. - A separate Phase 1b study was conducted in patients with chronic HBV infection who were not previously on HBV therapy and had high levels of virus in their blood, whom we refer to as viremic HBV patients.
+Results demonstrated that EDP-514 was safe and well-tolerated through 28 days of treatment, displayed pharmacokinetics supportive of once-daily dosing.
+Mean HBV DNA reductions of 2.9, 3.3, and 3.5 logs were observed at 28 days for the 200 mg, 400 mg, and 800 mg cohorts, respectively, compared to 0.2 log in the placebo cohort.
+Mean HBV RNA reductions in the three viremic treatment cohorts were at least 2 logs compared to a 0.02 log reduction in the placebo group.
+Our goal is to develop a combination therapy approach, including existing approved treatments such as a NUC, with EDP-514 and one or more other mechanisms, which could lead to a functional cure for patients with chronic HBV infection.
+We are actively pursuing opportunities for internal or external development of this combination approach.